larrymahumot/larrymahumot/README.md

 # Hi, I'm Larry Bert Germino Mahumot <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I’m a student from the Coursera Philippines and want to learn Google IT Automation, Google IT Support, Data Science, Data Analyst, Google Cloud, AWS Cloud Solutions Architech, Cyber Security Analyst.
+I’m a student from the Coursera Philippines and want to learn Google IT Automation, Google IT Support, Data Science, Data Analyst, Google Cloud, AWS Cloud Solutions Architech, Cyber Security Analyst, Linux Administrator.
 I think it will be beneficial for my work.

 📫 How to reach me